rust-lang/leadership-council/guides/representative-selection.md

     - Continue the process of seeking consensus and addressing objections until a satisfactory candidate is selected.
         - Note that this process seeks to produce a candidate everyone is satisfied with and has no objections to.
 Avoid lengthy debates over preferences that do not pertain to objections or unmet requirements.
 7. Report the choice to the Leadership Council.
     - The Council is responsible for validating that the new Council composition does not exceed the [affiliation limits].
-If there is an exceedance, see the given link for the process of restarting the selection process.
+If there is an exceedance, see the affiliation limits link for the process of restarting the selection process.

 [affiliation limits]: https://forge.rust-lang.org/governance/council.html#limits-on-representatives-from-a-single-companyentity